 Too soon?
 Films accused of exploiting modern real-life tragedies

-If you were looking forward to enjoying Quentin Tarantino’s new film on the supremely ghoulish anniversary of the horrific real-life events it depicts, we have a major womp, womp in store for you.
-Sony Pictures has moved the release date for Once Upon a Time in Hollywood to July 26, 2019 rather than the previously announced August 9, 2019, which marks the 50th anniversary of the murders of Sharon Tate and four others at the hands of the Manson family.
+We were looking forward to enjoying Quentin Tarantino’s new film on the supremely ghoulish anniversary of the horrific real-life events it depicts, when Sony Pictures last year moved the release date for Once Upon a Time in Hollywood to July 26, 2019 rather than the previously announced August 9, 2019, which marks the 50th anniversary of the murders of Sharon Tate and four others at the hands of the Manson family.

 In the past fifteen years, numerous other films have also been accused of exploiting real-life tragedies in hideous ways.
 Here are seven of the most standout examples.